Łukasz Bogusławski

-Łukasz Bogusławski (born 11 February 1993) is a Polish professional footballer who plays as a centre-back for IV liga Lower Silesia club Barycz Sułów.
+Łukasz Bogusławski (born 11 February 1993) is a Polish professional footballer who plays as a centre-back for III liga club Barycz Sułów.

 Career

 Olimpia Grudziądz

 On 29 August 2019, Olimpia Grudziądz announced that Bogusławski had joined on a contract until the summer of 2020, with an option for another year.

 Wigry Suwałki

 On 11 September 2020, he signed with Wigry Suwałki.

 Znicz Pruszków

 Following Wigry's withdrawal from II liga, on 25 June 2022 Bogusławski joined Znicz Pruszków on a one-year contract.

 Radunia Stężyca

 On 18 June 2023, Bogusławski signed a one-year deal with II liga side Radunia Stężyca.
 He left the club by mutual consent on 21 June 2024.

 Olimpia Elbląg

 On 5 July 2024, Bogusławski joined another third-tier club Olimpia Elbląg.
 He made eight appearances across all competitions for Olimpia, including seven starts, before amicably parting ways with the club on 5 September 2024.